OlfatSeid/Building-A-RAG-System/README.md

 Supports semantic search using embeddings.
 Ranked retrieval using relevance scoring algorithms.
 ### Key Tools/Technologies
-- <span style="color: blue;">llamaIndex</span>: Used to convert the document index into a retriever for querying.For example:
+- **llamaIndex**: Used to convert the document index into a retriever for querying.For example:

                       retriever = index.as_retriever()
                       ###Retrieve documents based on a query